alexajunior/AeroHealth-Website/README.md

 ## OVERVIEW
- AeroHealth – A Real-Time Air Quality MonitoringWebsite for a Healthier Future 🌍
+ AeroHealth – A Real-Time Air Quality Monitoring Web App for a Healthier Future 🌍

 ## TECH STACK